Current Graduate Students:

 Matt joined the lab in July 2018, and is beginning to develop his dissertation research plans, which will center on using resurrection ecology to study the effects of man-made salinization (i.e., road salt) on phenotypic plasticity and evolutionary trajectories of Daphnia pulicaria populations from lakes in Minnesota.

 2017-2018 Ritu Kulkarni (B.S.
 Honors – U. of Oklahoma)

 Ritu joined our lab in fall 2017.
-She has taken Honors Reading and is currently conducting Honors Research.
-She started her independent research project in spring 2018.
-She will be focusing on the interactions between food quality and predator kairomones on the life-history features of Daphnia pulex, D. pulicaria, and an experimentally-created hybrid clone between these two parental species.
+Her Honors Research project has been focusing on the interactions between food quality and predator kairomones on the life-history features of Daphnia pulex, D. pulicaria, and an experimentally-created hybrid clone between these two parental species.
 She is currently analyzing and writing up her Honors Research Thesis, which she will defend in the fall 2018 semester.

 2018-2019 Kristina Floyd (B.S.
 Honors, U. of Oklahoma)

 Kristina worked as a summer Undergraduate Research Assistant (UGRA) for our lab in summer 2018.
 She has started her Honors Research project, which will be examining the effects of food quality differences (i.e., high phosphorus – P vs low P food) on life-history fecundity patterns in a set of F2 recombinant inbred lines (clones) of Daphnia pulicaria established by selfing a F1 hybrid clone from two F0 parental lines from South Center (SC) Lake in Minnesota.

 2018-2019 Ekene Nwakoby (B.S.
 Honors, U. of Oklahoma)